mikhail-tsennykh/MvcCheckBoxList/README.md

       new HtmlListInfo(HtmlTag.SELECT, NUMBER_OF_COLUMNS, new { htmlTag1 = "Value1", htmlTag2 = "Value2" });
     }

-// apply an instance of 'HtmlListInfo' class to your checkbox list call
+Apply an instance of 'HtmlListInfo' class to your checkbox list call:

     @Html.CheckBoxList("MyCitiesCheckBoxList",
                        x => x.Cities,
                        x => x.Id,
                        x => x.Name,
                        x => x.SelectedCities,
                        putCheckBoxesIntoUnorderedList)

-// OR use 'CheckBoxListFor' method
+OR use 'CheckBoxListFor' method:

     @Html.CheckBoxListFor(x => x.Cities,  // in that case name of the checkbox list would be 'Cities' x => x.Cities,
                           x => x.Id,